zulip/zulip/docs/subsystems/dependencies.md

 ### Pygments data

-The list of languages supported by our markdown syntax highlighting comes from the [pygments][] package.  `tools/setup/build_pygments_data` is responsible for generating `static/generated/pygments_data.json` so that our JavaScript markdown processor has access to the supported list.
+The list of languages supported by our Markdown syntax highlighting comes from the [pygments][] package.  `tools/setup/build_pygments_data` is responsible for generating `static/generated/pygments_data.json` so that our JavaScript Markdown processor has access to the supported list.

 ## Modifying provisioning